reniike/reniike/README.md

-🤗**About me:
+🤗*About me:

-🤗*Hello!
+🤗Hello!
 I'm an enthusiastic learner of software engineering that has a love for developing innovative solutions.
 I'm in the process of obtaining a certification in software engineering and enjoy picking up new technologies.

-👩🏽‍💻**Education:
+👩🏽‍💻*Education:
-👩🏽‍💻*Currently, I'm a software engineering student at Semicolon Africa.
+👩🏽‍💻Currently, I'm a software engineering student at Semicolon Africa.
 Through my studies, I have developed a solid foundation in the principles of data structures, algorithms, programming basics, test-driven development, object-oriented programming, software engineering principles, web development fundamentals, and programming using Git.

-👩🏽‍💻**Skill:
+👩🏽‍💻*Skill:
-👩🏽‍💻🌟*Programming:
+👩🏽‍💻🌟Programming:
 - Java
 - Python
 - Django